 If non-deterministic operations are used as arguments in other operations, a semantical ambiguity might occur.
 Consider the operations and the expression "xorSelf aBool".
 If we interpret this program as a term rewriting system, we could have the reduction leading to the unintended result True.
 Note that this result cannot be obtained if we use a strict strategy where arguments are evaluated prior to the function calls.
-In order to avoid dependencies on the evaluation strategies and exclude such unintended results, the rewriting logic CRWL is proposed in [15] as a logical (execution- and strategy-independent) foundation for declarative programming with non-strict and non-deterministic operations.
+In order to avoid dependencies on the evaluation strategies and exclude such unintended results, González-Moreno et al. [16] proposed the rewriting logic CRWL as a logical (execution- and strategy-independent) foundation for declarative programming with non-strict and non-deterministic operations.
 This logic specifies the call-time choice semantics [22], where values of the arguments of an operation are determined before the operation is evaluated.
-In a lazy strategy, this can be enforced by sharing actual arguments.
-For instance, the expression above can be lazily evaluated provided that all occurrences of aBool are shared so that all of them reduce either to True or to False consistently.
+This can be enforced in a lazy strategy by sharing actual arguments.
+For instance, the expression above can be lazily evaluated provided that all occurrences of about are shared so that all of them reduce either to True or to False consistently.

 '''

+not True = False

+not False = True

-not True = False xor True x = not x
+xor True x = not x

-not False = True xor False x = x
+xor False x = x

 xorSelf x = xor x x

 '''